JotaRosen/grupo_8_NFTMarketPlace/README.md

 	- ##### Ramiro Fernandez
 		- ###### Crypto enthusiast, curious & technology geek.
 	- ##### Julián Rosenfeld
-		- ###### Currently studing electronic engineering, HUGE FAN (almost hooligan) of Boca Juniors and a great, but amateur, football player.
+		- ###### Currently studying electronic engineering, HUGE FAN (almost hooligan) of Boca Juniors and a great, but amateur, football player.
 I'm also an average musician.
 - #### Reference Web sites
 	- ##### [OpenSea](https://opensea.io/)
 		- Opensea is our leading inspiration.
 Not only because is the most known NFT marketplace, but because it has a wonderful and very userfriendly design
 	- ##### [Rarible](https://rarible.com/)
 		- Another main site for NFT transactions is Rarible.
 Opensea and Rarible share a modern design, with the slight difference that rarible has a more juevenile design.
 Furthermore, it shows all the top seller of the day, week and month.
 	- ##### [Super Rare](https://superrare.co/)
 		- We didn't like the UX of SuperRare, at least at a first impression.
-But, we found in their web site some blogs and an editoral that are very usefull for the final users.
+But, we found in their web site some blogs and an editoral that are very useful for the final users.
 	- ##### [Nifty Gateway](https://niftygateway.com/)
 		- From all the web sites listed up to now, none of them have a login/register process.
 This due to the fact that most of NFT markteplaces let users connect their own crypto wallets to the web site.
 On the contrary, in order to buy or sell NFTs in Nifty Gateway, having an account is mandatory.
 And of course, being logged in is also a requirement.
 	- ##### [Crypto|NFT](https://crypto.com/nft/marketplace)
 		- Crypto, among other projects, has a NFT marketplace.
-Most of their services (like exchanges for margin trading, Earns, etc) are developed on a mobile app.
+Most of their services (like exchanges for margin trading, Earns, etc) were developed on a mobile app.
 But recently they have developed a web site for NFT commercialization.
 We believe that Cyrpto will be a perfect inspiration if we want to take our project to next level.